Nadrieril/typing-rust-patterns/README.md

 A query to the tool looks like `<pattern>: <type>`, which the tool will then attempt to typecheck.
 The rules however are presented in terms of a more complex predicate, that looks like `<pattern>
 @ <expression> : <type>`.
 The expression is a clever way to track what the current subpattern is accessing.
-The initial expression (written `p`) is called "the scrutinee".
+The initial expression (written `s`) is called "the scrutinee".
 As we apply rules, the expression makes it possible to know the current binding mode, to speak about whether the scrutinee is accessible mutably or not, and to borrow-check the final result.